anirudhrathinam94/interview-prep-v2/Two Pointer/README.md

 The pattern is as follows:

+- **OPTIONAL:** Depending on the problem there may be an optional preprocessing step like sorting the array etc.
 - Initialize a left pointer at start and right pointer at end.
 - While left is less than right do the following:
   - Select a[left] and a[right].
 Find the value you get by selecting these 2 points.
 If condition is satisfied return/add to list/whatever.